skylight-hq/skylight.digital/_projects/usaf_sda.md

 ---

 {% capture summary %}
 The U.S. Air Force (USAF) needed a way to deliver better user experience journeys across a complex ecosystem of operations, people, and technology.
-We were brought in to implement a viable approach for scaling the adoption of service design.
+We were brought in to implement a solution for scaling the adoption of service design.
 {% endcapture %}

 {% capture challenge %}